didx-xyz/aries-cloudapi-python/docs/src/Quick Start Guide.md

 ## Customization

-Customize each Docker container's environment parameters by editing its corresponding `.env` file located within the `environments` directory.
-For example, to change the `auto-provision` setting for the ACA-Py multitenant instance from `true` to `false`, modify the `ACAPY_AUTO_PROVISION` value in `environments/governance-multitenant/aca-py-agent.default.env`.
+Customize each Docker container's environment parameters by editing its corresponding `.yaml` file located within the `helm/acapy-cloud/conf/local` directory.
+For example, to change the `auto-provision` setting for the ACA-Py multitenant instance from `true` to `false`, modify the `ACAPY_AUTO_PROVISION` value under the `env` section in `helm/acapy-cloud/conf/local/multitenant-agent.yaml`.
+To configure log levels, search for `LOG_LEVEL` and set to your desired level.

 ## Next Steps

-1. **[Bootstrap Trust Ecosystem](./Bootstrap%20Trust%20Ecosystem.md):** First, set up your trust ecosystem by bootstrapping the governance agent.
-This is a required step to enable writing to the local ledger.

-After bootstrapping, you can explore:

 - **[Common Steps](./Common%20Steps.md):** Understand the general capabilities of the project once it's up and running.
 - **[Example Flows](./Example%20Flows.md):** Learn how to perform specific SSI flows.